• Skip to primary navigation

 I find it is best to make this in a deep-sided skillet like a saute pan your sloppy Joes.
 You can use nonstick or stainless, but if given the choice I would recommend using stainless because you will get more flavorful fond building up on the bottom of the pan that will incorporate into the sauce.

-To begin, we are going to cook beef in the skillet set over medium high heat until it is well browned and crumbled.
-Check out my tutorial for tips on browning ground beef properly.
+To begin, we are going to brown the ground beef in the skillet set over medium high heat until it is well browned and crumbled.

-Once the beef has browned, all of the remaining homemade Manwich ingredients can be added and simmered together for 25 minutes.
-Once the liquid has reduced into a thick and sloppy sauce, they are ready to serve on hamburger buns with your favorite sloppy Joe fillings.
+Once the ground meat has browned, all of the remaining homemade Manwich ingredients can be added and simmered together for 25 minutes.
+They are ready to serve when the liquid has reduced into a thick and sloppy sauce.

-Sloppy Joes are perfect for serving a crowd, and the easiest vessel to use when serving a crowd is your slow cooker.
-These sloppy Joes can be made in advance and kept warm in the slow cooker, just follow the recipe as write and pour into a crockpot for serving.
-Otherwise, I have also written a very similar adaptation of this recipe specifically designed for the crockpot.
-My slow cooker sloppy Joes are a "dump and cook recipe" requiring no additional cooking or cleanup.
+Serving tip: Sloppy Joes are perfect for serving a crowd, and the easiest vessel to use when serving a crowd is your slow cooker.
+These sloppy Joes can be made in advance and kept warm in the slow cooker, just follow the recipe as written and pour into a crockpot for serving.

 Homemade Sloppy Joes on bun shown close up.